nabilah-h-s/NSL/Design Patterns/README.md

 - Structural Design Pattern
 - Behavioral Design Pattern
  ## Creational Design Pattern
+ These design patterns provide a way to create objects while hiding the creation logic, rather than instantiating objects directly using new operator.
+This gives program more flexibility in deciding which objects need to be created for a given use case.
  - [ ] **Singleton Pattern**
 <br>The concept of Singleton pattern is - a class must ensure that only single instance should be created and single object can be used by all other classes.
 It is mostly used in multi-threaded and database applications.
 It is used in logging, caching, thread pools, configuration settings etc. To create Singleton Pattern we basically use-
 	- **Static member :** It gets memory only once because of static, it contains the instance of the Singleton class.